segabl/pd2-streamlined-heisting/README.md

 - Fixes ``ranged_fire`` tactic, enemies with this tactic will properly stop and open fire from a distance for a bit when they encounter players
 - Fixes ``flank`` tactic, enemies will now try to flank properly and more consistently
 - Fixes enemies not pulling back when encountering players during anticipation
-- Reverts chages made to the Taser's line of sight check to allow them to tase more consistently again
+- Reverts changes made to the Taser's line of sight check to allow them to tase more consistently again
 - Makes Cloaker attacks more consistent by removing some of their restrictions and fixes them crouch-charging on clients
 - Makes Shields reduce explosion damage from the front instead of a generic explosion damage resistance
 - Makes Medics require line of sight to heal